rgriff23/Evaluating_IE/README.md

 ___

 This repository contains the data and code used to evaluate the legitimacy of IE using simulations.
-I also provide a synopsis of our study on my [website](http://rgriff23.github.io/projects/ie.html).
 This work is published in [PLoS ONE](http://journals.plos.org/plosone/article?id=10.1371%2Fjournal.pone.0144147).

 ## Reproducible simulation study